Yasaswini-Devi/Ghost_Dodgers/README.md

 **Ghost Dodgers**

-We plan to develop the classic Pacman game, enhanced with a 1 vs 1 player mode.
+We plan to develop the classic Pacman game, enhanced with a 1 vs 1 player mode.\
-We also plan to add multiple themes for improved user experience.
+We also plan to add multiple themes for improved user experience.\

+Execute the run_main.py file to play the game.\

 Our plan of action:\
  \